-Your bone marrow holds your body’s blood stem cells.
+Your bone marrow holds your hematopoietic stem cells.
 They grow to become:

-- Red blood cells, which carry oxygen throughout your body
+- Red blood cells, which carry oxygen around your body

 - White blood cells, which help your immune system

 - Replace stem cells that were destroyed by chemotherapy for cancer

 - Replace diseased marrow that can’t make its own stem cells

 - Add donor cells to help find and kill cancer cells